parker-int64/comp7640-project/README.md

 You should prepare database in advance.
 In order to run this program, you should `create` a new config file in project directory.

+In this project, we prepared the `comp7640_frontend_version.sql` for frontend only.

 `sqlconf.json`

 ```{json}